Mountain-Peke-Games/GDSteamHL/README.md

 </details>

 ### Differences
-Expressobits' clients connect by **user** SteamID.
+Expressobits' client connects by **user** SteamID.
 GDSteamHL clients connect by **lobby** SteamID.
 The lobby system is what allows you to press "Join Game" and send invites in Steam, which is why GDSteamHL uses it.
-You can achieve the same behavior with Expressobits' peers by directly using the `ISteamMatchmaking` APIs exposed by GodotSteam.
+You can achieve the same behavior with Expressobits' peer by directly using the `ISteamMatchmaking` APIs exposed by GodotSteam.

 GodotSteam wraps **all** Steamworks APIs.